Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The Maryland Solar Access Program is a state-funded grant program that helps eligible Maryland residents install solar panels on their homes.
-Created through the Brighter Tomorrow Act of 2024, this program provides direct financial assistance to make solar energy more accessible and affordable for homeowners who meet specific income requirements.
+The Maryland Solar Access Program (MSAP) is a state-funded grant program that helps eligible Maryland residents install solar panels on their homes.
+This program provides direct financial assistance to make solar energy more affordable for homeowners who meet specific income requirements.
+The program operates on a first-come, first-served basis rather than as a competitive application process.

-Net Metering in Maryland allows homeowners with solar panels to receive full retail credit for the excess electricity their system produces and sends back to the grid.
+Net metering in Maryland allows homeowners with solar panels to receive full retail credit for the excess electricity their system produces and sends back to the grid.
 When your solar panels generate more power than your home uses during sunny periods, that extra energy flows into the electrical grid and you receive a 1:1 credit on your electric bill – meaning you get the same rate you pay for electricity from your utility company.

 The financial benefit works on a monthly rollover system where unused credits carry forward from month to month throughout the year.
 However, each utility company handles the annual settlement differently: Baltimore Gas & Electric, Pepco, and Potomac Edison cash out remaining credits in May at a reduced rate of $0.05-$0.07 per kWh and reset your account to zero.
 Delmarva Power and Choptank Electric Cooperative settle accounts each April at their commodity rate, while Southern Maryland Electric Cooperative pays out at approximately $0.04-$0.05 per kWh.
-It’s important to note that Baltimore Gas & Electric customers on Time-of-Use rate schedules are not eligible for net metering, so you’ll need to be on a standard rate plan to participate in this program.
+It’s important to note that BG&E customers on time-of-use rate schedules cannot participate in net metering, so you’ll need to be on a standard residential rate to qualify for this program.

 Ready to start saving with solar?